Synerty/synerty-peek/docs/WindowsRequirementsSetup.rst

 ----

-To check this has worked, run the folling LS command, you should see the following
+To check this has worked, run the following LS command, you should see the following

 ::